Cary Child Support Attorneys

 - The number of children needing support

-- The parenting time allocated to each parent
+- The parenting time assigned to each parent

-- The child’s specific expenses, including medical and childcare costs
+- Specific expenses for the child, including medical and childcare costs

-- Any additional costs for education and extracurricular activities
+- Additional costs for education and extracurricular activities

-The courts aim to establish fair and reasonable payment plans that meet children’s needs without excessively burdening the parent responsible for paying support.
+Courts aim to create payment plans that address a child’s needs without causing unnecessary hardship to the parent paying support.

 Establishing a Child Support Order